Connectors

 API Type

-Some back-office system types support more than one API type:
+Some back-office types support more than one API type:

 | Read more here. |

-Here is the list of backoffice system types that Dime Software manages and supports on the customer's behalf:
+These are the back-office types Dime Software manages and supports on the customer's behalf:

-See below for an overview of the supported data formats and authentication methods.
+See below for the supported data formats and authentication methods.

 Source type